Tazmainiandevil/Useful.Extensions/README.md

 dateToCheck.ShouldBeWithinRangeOf(expectedDateToCheck);
 ```

-returns false, as the date and time we are checking is over the default ten seconds of the expected date and time.
+returns false, as the date and time we are checking are over the default ten seconds of the expected date and time.

 ```csharp
 var dateToCheck = new DateTime(2017, 01, 01, 12, 30, 00);